 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

-DISCLOSURES UNDER SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITION& REDRESSAL) ACT 2013
+DISCLOSURES RELATING TO SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTIONPROHIBITION & REDRESSAL) ACT 2013

 MANAGEMENT DISCUSSION AND ANALYSIS

-Management Discussion and Analysis of financial conditions and results of operations ofthe Company for the year under review as stipulated under Regulation 34 of the Securitiesand Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations2015 is given as a separate statement in this Annual Report from Page No. 20 to 25 andforms part of this Directors' Report.
+Management Discussion and Analysis of financial conditions and results of operations ofthe Company for the year under review as stipulated under Regulation 34 of the Securitiesand Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations2015 is given as a separate section in this Annual Report on Page No. 16 to 25 and formspart of this Directors' Report.